Through The Fibro Fog

 Minimal ingredients.
 We simply use fruit and coconut milk, so they are very healthy!
 They are made without refined sugar or added sugar.

 Simple recipe.
-It takes just a few minutes to blend the mixture then the freezer does the work for you.
+Similarly to my pomegranate popsicles, it takes just a few minutes to blend the mixture then the freezer does the work for you.

 Made without yogurt.
 These cherry popsicle are made without yogurt, making them suitable for those on a dairy free diet or low histamine diet (as per the SIGHI list).